waynedog74/content/programming/How to Use Babel Javascript Compiler as Transpiler with Example Program.md

+---
-Title: How to Use Babel Javascript Compiler as Transpiler with Example Program
+Title: "How to Use Babel Javascript Compiler as Transpiler with Example Program"
-Date: 12-16-2016 17:26
+Date: 2016-12-16 17:26:00
-Category: programming
+Categories: [programming]
-Tags: javascript, babel
+Tags: [javascript, babel]
 Authors: sedlav
+---

 > Babel will transform your javascript code from one format (or version) to another.